 Benefits of Animal Rehabilitation

-- Increase flexibility of muscles, ligaments, and tendons
+- Increases flexibility and strength of muscles, ligaments, and tendons

 What conditions do you treat in the pool?

 We recommend pool-based hydrotherapy for reasons such as:

 Arthritis – Paralysis and other mobility issues – pre and post-surgical rehabilitation – Injury prevention and rehabilitation – Weight loss – Dysplasia – Increasing body awareness – Balance and coordination – Fitness